Entanglement scaling for $\lambda\phi_2^4$

 These prefactors $A_O,B_O,\dots$ can be given an $\alpha-\alpha_c$ dependence, to provide corrections to the IR behavior.
 In practice, it will only be needed to give $A_O$ a linear dependence on $\alpha-\alpha_c$, and then only for the entanglement entropy.
 This type of correction to the IR scaling can be understood as compensating for the following generic form of the power law:

-This $\omega$, and all exponents in subsequent terms, are universal, and are expected to be integers in the case of Ising type criticality.
-The point is now that we have to adjust the parameters $A,B,\cdots$ of Eq. \ref{eq:alphacorr} and Eq. \ref{eq:Ocorr} such as to make the scaling properties in Table \ref{table:dimensions} hold true in the entire data set; in other words, they will be optimized such as to effectuate an optimal collapse of the data.
+The point is now that we have to adjust the parameters $A,B,\cdots$ of Eq. \ref{eq:alphacorr} and Eq. \ref{eq:Ocorr} to make the scaling properties in Table \ref{table:dimensions} hold true in the entire data set; in other words, they will be optimized such as to effectuate an optimal collapse of the data.